br3ndonland/dotfiles/README.md

   ```

 - As of Keybase 5.1.0, [Git LFS](https://git-lfs.github.com/) is also enabled.
-- Keybase can't yet be used to directly sign Git commits, as described [above](#signing-git-commits-with-gpg).
+- **Keybase can't yet be used to sign Git commits**, as described [above](#signing-git-commits-with-gpg).
 The best method, as described [here](https://github.com/pstadler/keybase-gpg-github), is to export your PGP key from Keybase to GPG, and then sign Git commits with GPG.
 Eventually, I would like to set Keybase as the signing program in my _~/.gitconfig_ and skip the export to GPG.

   - _.gitconfig_ for GPG